Have You Lost Your Love?

 John Piper says that good news is so dense and so constant in Romans 8 — and so vastly superior to all earthly good news — that we scarcely feel the force of it until we take every verse of Romans 8 and restate it as the miracle it means for our lives.

-This is something very basic to remember when reading the Bible.
-It is simple, very simple, but I think it recalibrates our hearts and stills the swirling of our minds, especially when we find ourselves in a rut.
+This very basic reminder recalibrates our hearts and stills the swirling of our minds in daily Bible reading, especially when we find ourselves in a rut.